tinacms/tinacms/packages/next-tinacms-github/README.md

 #### _getGithubFile

 In some cases you'll need to load multiple files from Github.
-For this reason the underlying `getGithubFile` function is exposed.
+For this reason the underlying `getGithubFile` function is exposed, which uses the same interface as `getGithubPreviewProps`.

 ```ts
 import {